 The statement completely isolates “manufacturers, distributors, program planners, and qualified persons, and their officials, agents, and employees, and the United States” from liability for harms or deaths from a COVID-19 vaccine until October 1, 2024.
 In other words, you cannot sue these manufacturers at all.

 Vaccine court myths – vs civil courts

 So the first myth is that the vaccine court is an inferior choice compared to your typical civil court.
-Of course, this results in a trope that somehow vaccine manufacturers have an easier time in the NVICP system rather than a typical state civil court.
+Of course, this results in a trope that somehow vaccine manufacturers have an easier time in the NVICP system rather than in a typical state civil court.

 That would be a good point if it were at all true.

 The above chart compares the NVICP system versus the civil court system.
 As you might notice, this particular myth is not supported by the facts.